Dynamic content collections (e.g. news) can be shared on or outside your site.

 An example -- below are the first entries from the Music Library's news feed (http://libweb.lib.buffalo.edu/blog/music/?feed=rss2) displayed using a List Builder component.

-That would go in the Properties of any page displaying the feed.
-In the Advanced tab, under Server Caching, and Add a Flush Trigger referencing your /feed page (read more about Flush Triggers).
+Best Practice: In the Properties Advanced tab, under Server Caching, Add a Flush Trigger referencing your /feed page (read more about Flush Triggers) on each page that displays your feed.

 From 5 a.m. - 9 p.m. daily limits are set to reduce server load.
 Feed imports are limited to 50 items for each import.
 If an import exceeds that number of records, the import will not occur until after the 9 p.m.